Google Wallet explained: How it works vs. Google Pay

 Google Wallet, summarized

-If you have something stored in Google Wallet, other Google apps on Android phones will have access to this information.
+Generally speaking, Google Wallet pulls information from other Google apps on Android phones.
 So, for example, if you receive an email on Gmail with a delayed flight time, it'll notify you and change the stored boarding pass information.
-Or, Wallet will sync with Google Maps, so if you choose a route that includes public transit and the transit system accepts Google Pay, it will show a banner with your current Wallet balance.

 What can you store in Google Wallet?

 First and foremost, you can deposit credit and debit cards in Google Wallet.
-Most banks and cards are compatible, but to make sure yours are, Google has a list of supported contactless payments sorted by country.
+Most banks and cards are compatible, and Google has added dozens of new banks in 2024 to fill out the list before Google Pay's shutdown.
+You can ensure your bank is included by checking the list of supported contactless payments sorted by country.

 As a sidenote, we have a guide on how to lock down your Google Wallet cards if your phone is stolen, so that the thief can't use tap-to-pay with those stored cards.

-You can add your loyalty cards or membership cards, assuming the program's company has submitted its API to Google Pay.
-You'll then tap your phone or watch to apply discounts or balances, as well as pay directly for items.
+You can add your loyalty or membership cards, then tap your phone or watch to apply discounts or balances, or even pay directly for items.
+Check if your loyalty card is eligible by tapping Add to Wallet > Loyalty card and entering the program name.

 Google's biggest challenge, however, will be to enable digital driver's licenses or student IDs.
 Certain American states have begun to support digital IDs, but it's extremely limited at the moment.